JoNilsson/lathe-mastery-wikibook/docs/01-foundations/02-core-principles.md

 Watch how tool pressure affects deflection.
 Feel how different speeds change cutting action.
 Notice the relationship between rigidity and finish quality.

+To truly internalize these principles, establish a deliberate practice routine that connects theory to physical experience.
+Each cutting session becomes an opportunity to observe and understand the fundamental mechanics at work.
+Consider these focused exercises that will deepen your understanding:

+- Make identical cuts at different speeds while keeping notes on finish quality
+- Intentionally extend tool overhang to observe deflection effects
+- Compare cuts made with sharp versus dull tools to understand force relationships
+- Practice feeling the difference between proper and excessive feed rates
+- Document how different materials respond to identical cutting parameters

 Theory guides practice.
 Practice illuminates theory.